umbraco/rfcs/RFC_CREATION.md

 # Creating an RFC

-_Most changes, including small features, bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow. **Questions or discussions on more substantial changes should first be done on https://our.umbraco.com until further defined to the RFC format if one is deemed necessary.**_

 When creating an RFC, ensure that it meets these criteria:

+* Most changes, including small features, bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow. __Questions or discussions on more substantial changes should first be done on https://our.umbraco.com until further defined to the RFC format if one is deemed necessary.__
 * The RFC should be a proposal, whether this is a technical proposal or an idea, it must propose an outcome.
 * All topics for the RFC based on [the template](0000-rfc-template.md) must be known in advance of creating the RFC.

 __Important__: _When submitting an RFC, it is the Author's responsibility to keep the RFC updated based on feedback made on the RFC.
-Therefor the Author must be willing to take on this responsibility before submitting an RFC._
+Therefor the Author must be willing to take on this responsibility before submitting an RFC and/or allow collaboration on their PR with other Authors._

 ## Instructions